 What Does Lavender Pair Well With?

-Lavender tastes great alongside citrus notes such as lemon and grapefruit.
+- Lavender tastes great alongside citrus notes such as lemon juice and grapefruit.

 I greatly hope you enjoyed this Culinary Lavender recipe round-up!
 If you feel so inclined, please share on social media.
 Your support means a bunch! xo.